sestaton/WorldCupStats/README.md

 **ISSUES**

-Report any issues at the WorldCupStats issue tracker: https://github.com/sestaton/WorldCupStats/issues
+Report any issues or feature requests at the WorldCupStats issue tracker: https://github.com/sestaton/WorldCupStats/issues

 **ATTRIBUTION**

-This tool uses the Soccer for Good API: http://softwareforgood.com/soccer-good/
+This project uses the Soccer for Good API: http://softwareforgood.com/soccer-good/

+The idea for this project came from a Perl script I saw posted on [reddit](http://www.reddit.com/r/perl/comments/28kt0s/world_cup_results_in_perl/) for getting World Cup match results.

 **LICENSE AND COPYRIGHT**